mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 At this point most of the guards will head down to respond to the riot, leaving just two guards to escort the visitors out.
-The route up passes the ‘hidden’ section of the complex and the exposed door has an emergency light over it.
+The route up passes the 'hidden' section of the complex and the exposed door has an emergency light over it.
 The guards will be reluctant to enter and if the Travellers insist, they will refuse to accompany them and continue the evacuation.